Creating a metadata enrichment asset

 If your access to any of the selected categories is revoked after you ran the metadata enrichment and you don’t make any changes to the enrichment, any rerun still considers all selected categories for data class and term assignments.

-- Define the maximum size of the sample.
+• Define the maximum size of the sample.
 You can set a fixed number of rows or specify how many percent of the rows in the data set you want to be analyzed.
 If you define the sample size as a percentage value, you can optionally set the minimum and maximum number of rows that the sample can include.
 You might want to set these values when you don't know the size of the data sets to be analyzed.
-The percentage of rows selected for the sample can only approximate the specified percentage.
+The number or percentage of rows selected for the sample can only approximate the specified value.

 If you select to run the enrichment on a specific schedule, define the date and time you want the job to run.
 You can schedule single and recurring runs.
 If you schedule a single run, the job will run exactly one time at the specified day and time.
 If you schedule recurring runs, the job will run for the first time at the timestamp indicated in the Repeat section.